Courses | Credit(s) | Contact | Lab |

 TRANSITION TO PROFESSIONAL NURSING PRACTICE

 This course is designed to assimilate the concepts of the health care recipient, health and illness, and professional nursing and health care.
 Emphasis is placed on the knowledge, skills, and attitude that transition from a student nurse's role to an entry-level registered nurse's role.
 Learning experiences will be conducted in a variety of patient care settings.
 Upon completion, the student will meet the end of program learning outcomes.
-A grade of "satisfactory" in the clinical/lab is required.
+A grade of satisfactory in the clinical/lab is required.
+This course must be completed with a grade of C or better.
 (Special Fee: $68.00).

 |